Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 I've often said, "Trump is the Iron Fist, Hillary is the Iron Fist in a velvet glove."

+n, anti-war Republicans who were pulling for Bernie.
+And the DNC cheated him....

-This would explain (Score:3)
+This would explain (Score:4, Insightful)

 Re: (Score:2)